Acura Integra Insurance Rates

 When it comes to the Acura Integra car insurance rates, your premiums depend on your unique demographics as the driver.

-The average insurance rates for an Acura Integra are $1,462 a year with full coverage.
-Comprehensive insurance costs on average $332, collision insurance costs $640, and liability coverage costs $354.
-Liability-only coverage costs as little as $406 a year, and high-risk coverage costs $3,174 or more.
-Teens cost the most to insure at up to $5,308 a year.
+The average insurance rates for an Acura Integra are $1,462 a year including full coverage.
+Comprehensive costs on average $332 a year, collision costs $640, and liability coverage is estimated at $354.
+Buying just liability costs approximately $406 a year, with insurance for high-risk drivers costing around $3,174.
+Teenage drivers cost the most to insure at $5,308 a year or more.

 Average premium for full coverage: $1,462